-The City of Columbia and the program manager have been working diligently to get projects underway this quarter.
-There were no MRP completions this quarter.
-We anticipate seeing an increase in construction rehabilitation activity during second quarter of 2022.
-We are experiencing lengthy delays in securing materials due to supply chain issues.
+The City of Columbia and the program manager have continued to work diligently to continue the construction process of homes already under construction and continue to guide more homes to get to active construction.
+There was 1 MRP project completed this quarter case #397 and we have two MRP projects nearing 100% complete(241 and 158).
+We anticipate seeing an increase in construction rehabilitation and rebuilding activity during the third quarter of 2022.
+We are still experiencing lengthy delays in securing materials due to supply chain issues.
 Our contractors are also experiencing labor shortages.
 Each of these delays can be attributed to the ongoing impact of COVID-19.
 As a result of the labor and materials shortages, we are now seeing a significant increase in construction costs.
-This will have the potential result of reducing, from our original estimates, the number of households that we will be able to serve in the program.
+This may have the potential result of reducing our original estimates and the number of households that we will be able to serve in the program.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of Properties 0 10/37
+of Properties 1 11/37

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of Housing Units 0 10/37
+of Housing Units 1 11/37

-of Singlefamily Units 0 10/37
+of Singlefamily Units 1 11/37

-This Rep ort Period Cu mulative Act ual Total / Ex pected
+Low This Rep ort Period Cu mulative Act ual Total / Ex pected

-Low Mod Total Low Mod Total Low/Mod%
+Mod Total Low Mod Total Low/Mod%

-of Households 0 0 0 10/17 0/20 10/37 100.00
+of Households 1 0 1 11/17 0/20 11/37 100.00

-Owner 0 0 0 10/17 0/20 10/37 100.00
+Owner 1 0 1 11/17 0/20 11/37 100.00